stakeup-protocol/stakeup-contracts/README.md

 ### Rewards

-- **RewardManager**: The `RewardManager` acts as the reward distribution system for the Stakeup Protocol.
-It is responsible for distributing SUP to users who execute the `poke` function on `stTBY` to manage state.
-The `CurveGaugeDistributor`, a feature of the `RewardManger` deploys CurveGauges and sends weekly emissions to the rewards gauges that are distributed to liquidity provider in the form of swap fees.
+- **CurveGaugeDistributor**: The `CurveGaugeDistributor`, a feature of the `RewardManger` deploys CurveGauges and sends weekly emissions to the rewards gauges that are distributed to liquidity provider in the form of swap fees.
 Below is an outline of the liquidity pools eligible for rewards.

   - stTBY/3CRV
   - wstTBY/wstETH
   - wstTBY/CHAI
   - stTBY/SUP

+### LayerZero Messaging
+- **StakeUpMessenger**: The `StakeUpMessenger` is a contract that manages the messaging that allows stTBY to accrue yield equally on all chains.
+This occurs by batch sending messages from the base chain to all peer chains, updating `_globalShares` and `_totalUsd`.